fabric/fabric/doc/site/user_guide.md

         "Prints hello on the remote hosts."
         run("echo hello from $(fab_host) to $(fab_user).")

-We set the variables needed to connect to a host, and then we run an 'echo' command on the host.
+We set the variables needed to connect to a host, and then we run an `echo` command on the host.
 Note how we can access variables inside the string.
-The dollar-parenthesis syntax is special to Fabric; it means that the variables should be evaluated as late as possible, which in this case will be when the 'run' command actually get executed against a connected host.
+The dollar-parenthesis syntax is special to Fabric; it means that the variables should be evaluated as late as possible, which in this case will be when the `run` command actually get executed against a connected host.

 Let's try running `fab hello_remote` now and see what happens: